Big Sean: 2016–2018: Twenty88, I Decided, and Double or Nothing

-2019–present: Detroit 2
+2019–present: Detroit 2, Better Me Than You and collaboration with The Alchemist

-On July 24, 2019, Big Sean released his first solo single since 2017 titled "Overtime", produced by Hit-Boy, Key Wane, and the Tucker Brothers.
+On July 24, 2019, Big Sean released his first solo single since 2017, "Overtime", produced by Hit-Boy, Key Wane, and the Tucker Brothers.
 In an interview with Beats 1 Radio, Sean said he was "returning to his roots" with the single ahead of his forthcoming album.
 On July 26, he released the song "Single Again", which includes background vocals from Jhené Aiko and Ty Dolla Sign.
 On August 26, he released the single "Bezerk" featuring ASAP Ferg, performing it at the 2019 MTV Video Music Awards.

 On March 25 (Big Sean's 32nd birthday), he announced that his new record would be titled Detroit 2.
 On August 25, he released the album's lead single, "Deep Reverence", featuring late rapper Nipsey Hussle.

 Later on in the year, Big Sean starred in the animated movie Trouble (also known as Dog Gone Trouble), alongside Pamela Adlon and Lucy Hale.
 The movie was directed by Kevin Johnson.

 Detroit 2 was released on September 4, 2020, and features collaborations with Eminem, Jhené Aiko, and Lil Wayne.
 The album debuted at number one on the Billboard 200, marking his third number-one album.

 On September 17, 2020, Big Sean revealed in a Reddit AMA that another Twenty88 album is "in the works".
 A track attributed to the project appeared on Detroit 2.
 He has also announced that he plans on launching his own record label.
 On October 29, 2021, Big Sean announced on Twitter that after 14 years, he has stepped away from Kanye West's G.O.O.D.
 Music label, saying "That's a forever brotherhood, but business wise, I had to start getting a bigger cut!
 I worked my way out that deal."
 West also claimed during a November 2021 Drink Champs podcast that signing Sean was the 'worst decision' of his entire career.

-Starting in 2020, Big Sean has appeared in the Showtime series Twenties in a recurring role as Trsitan, an anti-social media character who learns the value of online connection.
+In 2020, Big Sean starred in the Showtime series Twenties in the recurring role of Trsitan, an anti-social media character who learns the value of online connection.

-In October 2021, Big Sean, in collaboration with rapper and producer Hit-Boy released an EP entitled What You Expect.
+In October 2021, Big Sean released a collaborative extended play (EP) with record producer Hit-Boy titled What You Expect, which peaked at number 76 on the Billboard 200.

-In February 2022, Big Sean and singer Queen Naija released a single entitled Hate Our Love.
-The song will appear of Naija's upcoming album.
-In that same month, Big Sean confirmed the Twenty88 album and revealed he was collaborating with girlfriend Jhené Aiko.

-In September 2022, Big Sean re-released Detroit to streaming platforms, in honor of its 10th anniversary.
+In February 2022, Big Sean released a duet single with American singer Queen Naija titled "Hate Our Love", which entered the Billboard Hot 100 at number 88.
+It was intended to lead Naija's second studio album, which remains unreleased, leaving the song a non-album single.
+In that same month, Big Sean announced an upcoming Twenty88 album, and revealed that the album would include a collaboration with his then-girlfriend, Jhené Aiko.
+In September of that year, Sean re-released his mixtape Detroit to streaming platforms, in honor of its tenth anniversary.